|

 - International trade policy and US technology policy, especially high-technology joint ventures

-- "The Sources of Industrial Leadership: Introduction " (with R.R.
-Nelson), in D.C.
-Mowery and R.R.
-Nelson, eds., The Sources of Industrial Leadership (Cambridge University Press, 1999).
+- “The Sources of Industrial Leadership: Introduction,” with R.R.
+Nelson, The Sources of Industrial Leadership, edited with R.R.
+Nelson.
+Cambridge University Press, 1999.

-- "The Global Computer Software Industry," in D.C.
-Mowery and R.R.
-Nelson, eds., The Sources of Industrial Leadership, (Cambridge University Press, 1999)
+- “The Global Computer Software Industry,” in The Sources of Industrial Leadership, edited with R.R.
+Nelson.
+Cambridge University Press, 1999.

-- "The Evolution of Strategy in the World's Largest Chemical Firms" A.D.
-Chandler, T. Hikino, and D.C.
-Mowery), in A. Arora, R. Landau, and N. Rosenberg, eds., Strategy for Competitiveness: The Global Chemicals Industry (John Wiley & Sons, 1998).
+- “The Evolution of Strategy in the World’s Largest Chemical Firms,” with A.D.
+Chandler and T. Hikino, in Strategy for Competitiveness: The Global Chemicals Industry, edited by A. Arora, R. Landau and N. Rosenberg.
+John Wiley & Sons, 1998.

-- Paths of Innovation: Technological Change in 20th-Century America, (with N. Rosenberg).
-Cambridge, MA: Cambridge Univ.
-Press, 1998.
+- Paths of Innovation: Technological Change in 20th-Century America, with N. Rosenberg.
+Cambridge, MA: Cambridge University Press, 1998.

-- Editor.
-The International Computer Software Industry: A Comparative Study of Industry Evolution and Structure.
-Oxford, Engalnd: Oxford University Press, 1996.
+- The International Computer Software Industry: A Comparative Study of Industry Evolution and Structure.
+Oxford, England: Oxford University Press, 1996.
+(Editor.)

 - Science and Technology Policy in Interdependent Economies.
 Norwell, MA: Kluwer Academic Publishers, 1994.